Nama people

-Nama (in older sources also called Namaqua) are an African ethnic group of South Africa, Namibia and Botswana.
+Nama (in older sources also called Namaqua) are an ethnic group in Southern Africa.
 They traditionally speak the Nama language of the Khoe-Kwadi language family, although many Nama also speak Afrikaans.
-The Nama People (or Nama-Khoe people) are the largest group of the Khoikhoi people, most of whom have disappeared as a group, except for the Namas.
+The Nama people (or Nama-Khoe people) are the largest group of the Khoekhoe people, many of whom have disappeared as a group.
 Many of the Nama clans live in Central Namibia and the other smaller groups live in Namaqualand, which today straddles the Namibian border with South Africa.

 History

-For thousands of years, the Khoisan peoples of South Africa and southern Namibia maintained a nomadic life, the Khoikhoi as pastoralists and the San people as hunter-gatherers.
-The Nama are a Khoikhoi group.
-The Nama originally lived around the Orange River in southern Namibia and northern South Africa.
+The Khoisan peoples of South Africa and southern Namibia maintained a nomadic life since time immemorial.
+The Khoekhoe were pastoralists and the San people lived as hunter-gatherers.
+The Nama are a Khoekhoe group.
+They originally inhabited the Orange River in southern Namibia and northern South Africa.
 The early colonialists referred to them as Hottentots.
 Their alternative historical name, "Namaqua", stems from the addition of the Khoekhoe language suffix "-qua/kwa", meaning "place of" (found in the names of other Southern African nations like the Griqua), to the language name.